dani/patrix/README.md

   * --name: set the name of a room.
 Valid for create-room and modify-room
   * --topic: set the topic of a room.
 Valid for create-room and modify-room
   * --alias: set an alias for a room.
 Valid for create-room and modify-room
+  * --join_rules: change joining rules.
+Can be either public (anyone can join the room) or invite (you must be invited to join the room)
   * --federation: Enable the federation when creating a room.
 Default is enabled.
 Can be turned of with --no-federation
   * --action: what to do.
 Valid actions are
     * send-msg (default): send the text message